 Cedar Creek Estate Winery

-Cedar Creek boasts a stunning view of Okanagan Lake, and a beautiful property fill with flowers and a great area for events.
+Cedar Creek boasts a stunning view of Okanagan Lake, and a beautiful property filled with flowers and a great area for events.

 Floral Wine Tasting & Garden Party

 The Okanagan Wine Festivals Society team did an amazing job decorating and organizing this large scale Alice in Wonderland themed event.
 From the keyhole entrance to the giant chess game and live band, there was never a dull moment.
 Better Earth Garden Centre was a perfect setting for this event with all the colourful flowers in bloom.
 We tasted more wines, ate fresh treats from the “donut wall”, and enjoyed a table full of carefully prepared finger foods.
 Wonderful job everyone and great to see so many dressed for the garden part in hats and sundresses!